AU-Master-Thesis/thesis/sections/4-results/metrics.typ

   - $P_j in {P_1, P_2, ..., P_n}$ is the set of sampled positions.
   - $||P_j - p(P_j, L_i)||^2$ is the squared distance between the sampled position $P_j$ and the projection of $P_j$ onto the line segment $L_i$.

-The code for how the metric is computed can be found in the accompanying source code@repo under #github("AU-Master-Thesis", "gbp-rs", path: "./scripts/perpendicular-path-deviation.py"), and in @appendix.perpendicular-path-deviation-metric-code.
+The code for how the metric is computed can be found in the accompanying source code@repo under #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/main/scripts/perpendicular-path-deviation.py", "./scripts/perpendicular-path-deviation.py") and in @appendix.perpendicular-path-deviation-metric-code.

 6. #metric[Environment Robot Collisions] Number of collisions between robots and the environment.
 Similar to _Inter Robot Collisions_ bounding circles are used for the robots.
 Each environment obstacle is equipped with a collider of the same geometric layout.
 The same detection registration used for _Inter Robot Collisions_ is used here.